Pace British School opened in 2019 in the Muwailah area of Sharjah, and, as the name suggests, offers the UK curriculum.

 According to Mr. Marsh, “The teachers at the school are native English speakers hailing from the UK, USA, Canada and South Africa.
 They are internationally qualified and experienced in their respective specialisations, with ample experience of delivering the UK curriculum, preferably in the Middle Eastern context.
 They have a diverse set of skills but a common aim of providing the very best educational experiences for pupils and for each other.”

-The school is led by Principal David Flint, who joined the school on its opening from GEMS Education in Dubai and advises that, "staff hail from a variety of educational backgrounds in UK schools and from international, UK based, educational contexts.
-As life-long learners themselves, they are all committed to providing the best possible education for all our pupils."
+Staff are said to hail from a variety of educational backgrounds in UK schools and from international, UK based, educational contexts.
+As life-long learners themselves, they are all committed to providing the best possible education for all pupils.

 Early in 2020, Pace British School announced that it is now a Cambridge approved school and, as planned, and would offer the Cambridge Primary Curriculum and the Cambridge Lower Secondary Curriculum from August 2020.
 This will pave the way for IGCSE and post 16 phases (we assume International A Levels) being launched.